-If you're already planning ahead for 2018 (remembering that there's still Hogmanay to come first!), here's a great place to start.
+If you're already planning ahead for 2020, here's a great place to start.

-We asked international travel blogger and photographer, Laurence Norah, for a different perspective on Edinburgh's year-round selection and preparing for a festivals trip...
+We asked Edinburgh local and international travel blogger, Laurence Norah, for a different perspective on Edinburgh's year-round selection and preparing for a festivals trip...

 So you’ve decided to visit Edinburgh to experience one or more of the city’s fabulous festivals?
 Great choice!
 Now, you’re going to want to do a bit of planning - not least, deciding which festival (or festivals!) you want to attend.